FloridaMan7588/cydia/README.md

 # Cydia Repo
 A cydia repo made by FloridaMan.
-This is a public repo that holds FloridaMans tweaks, themes, and other cydia programs There is also a beta repo avaliable at https://floridaman7588.github.io/beta This repo will stay public for anyone adding my tweaks There are also other repos on my github profile holding other programs ive made in the past
+This is a public repo that holds FloridaMans tweaks, themes, and other cydia programs.
+There is also a beta repo avaliable at https://floridaman7588.github.io/beta This repo will stay public for anyone adding my tweaks There are also other repos on my github profile holding other programs ive made in the past